Ritzel: Amid another disappointing Syracuse season, Boeheim's act grows tiresome

-It was a sight, albeit momentary and sudden, that I won't forget.
+It was a sight, albeit sudden and momentary, that I won't forget.

 On Sept.
 19, 2019, Syracuse football hosted Clemson, in arguably the Orange's biggest regular season game in years.
 Broadcast nationally on ABC on a Friday night, SU faced a monumental challenge against the defending national champion and No. 1 ranked team in the country.